+The following applies if the product is deployed on a virtual machine.
 Each product has its own ordering code and license types.
-Note that each Instance of a product must be separately licensed and ordered.
+Note, unless otherwise stated, that each Instance of a product must be separately licensed and ordered.
 For example, if the end user customer or Avaya Channel Partner would like to install two Instances of the same type of products, then two products of that type must be ordered.